abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Simply type l
 $ l
-list entire object; files and directories under current directory
+list objects; files and directories under current directory entirely

 $ l */
-list every directories under current directory
+list every directories under current directory entirely

 $ l *.
-list every files under current directory
+list every files under current directory entirely

 $ l -s -f *.bin
 query all files with bin extension with their size and file information

-to limit search to current directory only easier is prefix with ./ than -1 option
+to limit search on this directory only, easier way is prefix with ./ than -1 option

-$ l -t -1 ./*.bin
+$ l -t ./*.bin

-list all binary files on this directory only with their modification time
+list all bin extension files on this directory only with their modification time

-Let directories of path /a and /a/b/c contain main.c, and the latter contain meta.c, a.h and ab.h
+Let directories of path /a and /a/b/c contain main.c, and the latter contain meta.c and a.h
   $ ls /a
   main.c
   $ ls /a/b/c